-"These days, just one Turkish TV station has around 700 satellite channels that produce programs on various topics, including sports, politics, social affairs, and news.
+"These days, just one Turkish TV station has around 700 satellite channels that produce : ment at the IRIB, which proprograms on various topics, including sports, politics, social affairs, and news.
 A country that reaches media maturity would launch a television channel for every language.
-I don't know the exact number of their channels in other languages now, but I know they have channels in different languages."
+I don't know the exact number of their channels in other languages now, but I know they have channels in different lan-

 He added, "Because we are weak in our media efforts, we think Turkey is doing strange things, while such a move is somewhat customary.
 Of course, I also know that the soft power of countries, one of which is media, might be used by Turkey later, but at first glance, they are trying to display their power and benefit from it.
-We also have an international broadcasting departellite channels that produce programs on various topics, including sports, politics, social affairs, and news.
-A country that reaches media matuthis channel too skeptically."
+We also have an international broadcasting departduces programs in languages such as French, English, Urdu, Turkish, and so on.
+Therefore, one cannot view the launch of this channel too skeptically."

 The media expert, noting that he doubts this channel will gain popularity and audience in the formal media sphere, maintained that TRT Farsi will likely focus on entertainment programs and shows that appeal to a specific Iranian class to attract an audience and, ultimately, through this, attract more Iranian tourists to Turkey.
 "For example, it will focus on the tourist attractions of Turkey," he added.

 Since TRT is Turkey's state television broadcaster, Ziayiparvar believes that it will follow the positions of the Turkish government in times of crises, ranging from challenges related to the Republic of Azerbaijan to border and political disputes, and will serve as an amplifier for the voice of the Turkish government in Farsi.

 Claiming that the Turks are trying to speak directly to the Iranian people through this network, he pointed out, however, that ordinary Iranians know Turkey through entertainment channels and TV series.
 "So, I doubt that the Iranian people will have much interest in the news section of TRT Farsi."

 "I believe the Turkish Radio and Television Corporation is not very popular among the Iranian people when it comes to news.
 Even if they try their hand in this direction, which I find unlikely, they will not succeed in the end," he concluded.